b-it-bots/mas_domestic_robotics/README.md

   Make sure that you have sourced `/opt/ros/kinetic/setup.bash` before building the packages.

 If you encounter any problems, please check the list of [issues](https://github.com/b-it-bots/mas_domestic_robotics/issues) and open a new one if you don't see a discussion of the problem there.

+### Tutorials

+A selection of tutorials that explain various architectural decisions and describe some of the commonly used components can be found in the [mas_tutorials](https://github.com/b-it-bots/mas_tutorials) repository.

 ## Docker images